 The KURA story

 KURA was founded in 2014 to create new training and employment opportunities for aspiring pilots to access the profession.
-And so the BESTPILOT programme was born.
 Designed to develop the skills and knowledge of a newly qualified commercial pilots, the course helped them achieve the incredibly high professional standards expected of a new First Officer.
-Whilst BESTPILOT was designed specifically to create new opportunities for modular trained pilots, the robustness and integrity of the Human Factors training has benefited integrated and qualified pilots too.
+Whilst the programme was designed specifically to create new opportunities for modular trained pilots, the robustness and integrity of the Human Factors training has benefited integrated and qualified pilots too.

 We are proud to now introduce KURA HUMAN FACTORS to the market.